Substitutes are called as needed and are not guaranteed regular employment.

 Certificates, Licenses, Registrations:

-While performing the duties of this Job, the employee is regularly required to use hands to handle or feel; reach with hands and arms and talk or hear.
-The employee is frequently required to stand; walk; sit; climb or balance; stoop, kneel, crouch, or crawl and see, taste or smell.
-The employee must occasionally lift and/or move up to 30 pounds.
-Employee will refer to the Individual's treatment plan for guidance when lifting or moving an individual greater than 30 pounds.
+While performing the duties of this Job, the employee is regularly required to use hands to finger, handle, or feel; reach with hands and arms and talk and hear.
+The employee is frequently required to stand and walk.
+The employee is occasionally required to sit; climb or balance; stoop, kneel, crouch, or crawl and taste or smell.
+The employee must regularly lift and /or move up to 10 pounds, frequently lift and/or move up to 25 pounds and occasionally lift and/or move up to 50 pounds.
 Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception and ability to adjust focus.

-While performing the duties of this Job, the employee is frequently exposed to moving mechanical parts such as those in wheelchairs, standers, wheelchair lifts, etc. The employee is occasionally exposed to outside weather conditions.
+While performing the duties of this Job, the employee is frequently exposed to moving mechanical parts and outside weather conditions.
 The noise level in the work environment is usually moderate.

 Elementary Teacher